-All members of the Governing Body understand and fulfil their responsibilities to ensure that:
+All members of The Governing Body understand and fulfil their responsibilities to ensure that:

-- There is a whole school approach to safeguarding. - A nominated governor for safeguarding is identified. - All members receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the school are effective and support the delivery of a robust whole school approach to safeguarding.
-Training should be regularly updated. - The child's wishes and feelings are considered when determining what action to take and what services to provide. - The school has effective safeguarding policies and procedures in place including a Safeguarding and Child Protection Policy, a Staff Code of Conduct, a Positive Behaviour and Anti-bullying Policy, and a response to children who go missing from education. - Policies are consistent with SSCP and statutory requirements, are reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+- There is a whole setting approach to safeguarding at Witley C of E Infant School, involving everyone in the setting and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development. - A nominated governor for safeguarding is identified. - all members receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the setting are effective and support the delivery of a robust whole setting approach to safeguarding.
+Training should be regularly updated. - The child's wishes and feelings are considered when determining what action to take and what services to provide. - The setting has effective safeguarding policies and procedures including a Safeguarding and Child Protection Policy, a Staff Behaviour Policy (Code of Conduct), a Behaviour Policy and a response to children who go missing from education. - Policies are consistent with SSCP and statutory requirements, are reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt